efrahim20319/efrahim20319/README.md

-- 👋 Hi, I'm @efrahim tamaku, a fationate of technology, business and self development
+- 👋 Hi, My Nsimba Tamaku, also known as Efrahim, I'm a fationate of technology, retro games and self development
 - 👀 I’m interested to find people I can learn with
-- 🌱 I’m currently learning NodeJS with Express, React, Typescript and DSA.
+- 🌱 I’m currently learning NestJS with Typescript, NextJS, Flutter and advanced DSA.
 - 📫 How to reach me: [My site](https://nsimbatamaku.vercel.app)